burno1/burno1/README.md

 <h3> &nbsp; About Me </h3>

-- &nbsp; 4 years of experience with Software development.
 - &nbsp; Graduated in Analysis and systems development by UFPR .
 - &nbsp; Focusing on clean software architecture to web systems, design patterns and code practices.